golang/website/_content/blog/type-inference.md

 ### Self-recursive functions

-Another scenario that causes problems in a naive implementation of inference are self-recursive functions.
+Another scenario that causes problems in a naive implementation of inference is self-recursive functions.
 Let's consider a generic factorial function `fact`, defined such that it also works for floating-point arguments ([playground](https://go.dev/play/p/s3wXpgHX6HQ)).
 Note that this is not a mathematically correct implementation of the